Theoretical Investigation on Inductive Bias of Isolation Forest: Abstract

 \section{Abstract}

-Isolation Forest (iForest) stands out as a widely-used unsupervised anomaly detector valued for its exceptional runtime efficiency and performance on large-scale tasks.
+Isolation Forest (iForest) stands out as a widely-used unsupervised anomaly detector, primarily owing to its remarkable runtime efficiency and superior performance in large-scale tasks.
 Despite its widespread adoption, a theoretical foundation explaining iForest's success remains unclear.
-This paper theoretically investigates the conditions and extent of iForest's effectiveness by analyzing its inductive bias through the formulation of depth functions and growth processes.
-Since directly analyzing the depth function proves intractable due to iForest's random splitting mechanism, we model the growth process of iForest as a random walk, enabling us to derive the expected depth function using transition probabilities.
-Our case studies reveal key inductive biases: iForest exhibits lower sensitivity to central anomalies while demonstrating greater parameter adaptability compared to $k$-Nearest Neighbor anomaly detectors.
-Our study provides theoretical understanding of the effectiveness of iForest and establishes a foundation for further theoretical exploration.
+This paper focuses on the inductive bias of iForest, which theoretically elucidates under what circumstances and to what extent iForest works well.
+The key is to formulate the growth process of iForest, where the split dimensions and split values are randomly selected.
+We model the growth process of iForest as a random walk, enabling us to derive the expected depth function, which is the outcome of iForest, using transition probabilities.
+The case studies reveal key inductive biases: iForest exhibits lower sensitivity to central anomalies while demonstrating greater parameter adaptability compared to $k$-Nearest Neighbor.
+Our study provides a theoretical understanding of the effectiveness of iForest and establishes a foundation for further theoretical exploration.

-\section{Introduction}
+\section{INTRODUCTION}